ghostsecurity/terraform-provider-ghost/README.md

     value = ghost_log_forwarder.example.subject_id
 }
 ```

+### Releasing a new version
+Tag a new release version using the GitHub releases and the `release` workflow will run to build the new provider version for all the supported platforms.
+Release version tag must be a semantic version starting with `v` (for example `v0.7.2`).

 ### Acceptance Tests
 To run the acceptance tests you must first set a valid `GHOST_API_KEY` in the environment.